CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 • Top-ups made under the Retirement Sum Topping-Up Scheme

 Either way, you can still sell your home in the future.
-In the first scenario, you’ll need to refund some money to CPF, up until you hit FRS.
-In the second one, you can keep the sale proceeds.
+In the first scenario, you’ll need to refund some money to CPF, up until you hit your FRS.
+In the second one, you get to keep the sale proceeds.

 What happens to the Retirement Sum sitting in my CPF?